-HSR construction in the Millbrae Station area would be substantially similar with both the Millbrae Station Design and the RSP Design Variant and thus would not be expected to alter impact conclusions from the Draft EIR/EIS regarding construction-related regional growth.
+HSR project construction in the Millbrae Station area would be substantially similar with both the Millbrae Station Design and the RSP Design Variant and thus construction-related regional growth impacts would be the same.

-HSR operations in the Millbrae Station area would be substantially similar with both the Millbrae Station Design and the RSP Design Variant and thus would not be expected to alter impact conclusions from the Draft EIR/EIS regarding operations-period regional growth.
+HSR project operations in the Millbrae Station area would be substantially similar with both the Millbrae Station Design and the RSP Design Variant and thus operations-period regional growth impacts would be the same.